turingschool-examples/little_esty_shop_bulk_discounts/README.md

 XX And I see my new bulk discount listed
 ```
 ```
-Merchant Bulk Discount Delete
+TT Merchant Bulk Discount Delete

-As a merchant
+TT As a merchant
-When I visit my bulk discounts index
+TT When I visit my bulk discounts index
-Then next to each bulk discount I see a link to delete it When I click this link
+TT Then next to each bulk discount I see a link to delete it TT When I click this link
-Then I am redirected back to the bulk discounts index page And I no longer see the discount listed
+TT Then I am redirected back to the bulk discounts index page TT And I no longer see the discount listed
 ```
 ```
 XX Merchant Bulk Discount Show